 Tarot readers are everywhere.
 In nearly every bookshop you can see a shelf full of cards.
 An internet search of ‘Tarot Readers’ gives you, incredibly, over 31 million responses, testimony to the popularity of these 78 cards now.
 From Hollywood, we can also the Tarot popping up from the ever-present comically of the James Bond epic ‘Live and Let Die’ through Hammer Horror and The Exorcist (111) styling’s via the cowboy west in ‘Tombstone’ and more recently ‘Ocean’s Twelve’.

-The raft of recent vampire themed TV shows has also featured a number of Tarot decks, perhaps all too predictably shown in a negative light.
-Even the ‘much-loved’ realm of TV soap operas does not escape, with programs such as ‘ER’ in America and ‘Home and Away’ from Australia showing use of Tarot.
-Advertising are jumping on it too, with a car manufacturer showing Tarot cards flying through the air to illustrate the qualities of their new product.
-Almost without exception Tarot is depicted as predicting death, doom and gloom and seen to be linked with ‘the occult’ and things that generally speaking, are mysterious and to be avoided.
+The raft of recent vampire-themed TV shows has also featured a number of Tarot decks, perhaps all too predictably shown in a negative light.
+Even the ‘much-loved’ realm of TV soap operas does not escape, with programs such as ‘ER’ in America and ‘Home and Away’ from Australia showing the use of Tarot.
+Advertising is jumping on it too, with a car manufacturer showing Tarot cards flying through the air to illustrate the qualities of their new product.
+Almost without exception Tarot is depicted as predicting death, doom, and gloom and seen to be linked with ‘the occult’ and things that generally speaking, are mysterious and to be avoided.

-At the other end of the spectrum there is the clear rampant commercialism that seems to taint just about everything in our world.
+At the other end of the spectrum, there is a clear rampant commercialism with some tarot readers that seems to taint just about everything in our world.
 If you can think of a subject, there is probably a Tarot deck for it.
 Apart from every conceivable tribal race and mythology, there are Tarot decks for different periods in history, different artistic styles, vampires (them again!), gnomes, fairies, robots, even alcohol and 70’s rock music!

 Expressing the Tarot